lere22/todolist-react/README.md

 The main objectives of this app is:

-- [x] Todo item with checklist complete status
+- [x] Todo item with complete status
 - [x] CRUD function

 # Tech Behind